What is Xata?

 • $gt: which can be applied to number columns, and means "greater than".

-• $contains: which can be applied to string columns, and does a substring match.
+• $contains: which can be applied to text columns, and does a substring match.

 • $any: which can be used to create OR conditions.
 The record matches if any of the conditions enclosed are true.